Alternative Pneumoconiosis Treatment Offered at the Lung Institute

 Common pneumoconiosis treatment options include medications, lifestyle changes and activity modifications.
 Even though this condition, which is also known as black lung disease, cannot be cured, many people are able to manage their symptoms by using supplemental oxygen, taking prescription medications to keep their lung passages open and avoiding tobacco products and dust exposure.

-- Our experienced medical professionals take a blood or bone marrow sample from the patient
+- Our experienced medical professionals take a blood sample from the patient

 We are committed to helping each patient achieve the best possible outcome for his or her pneumoconiosis treatment.
 After the procedure, our medical team conducts comprehensive follow-up care and coordinates with the other members of the patient’s treatment team, including his or her primary care physician and pulmonologist.

-For more information about stem cell therapy as an alternative pneumoconiosis treatment, or for more facts about black lung disease, call the Lung Institute at (800) 729-3065.
-Our dedicated staff can help you determine if stem cell treatment may be right for you.
+For more information about cellular therapy as an alternative pneumoconiosis treatment, or for more facts about black lung disease, call the Lung Institute at (800) 729-3065.
+Our dedicated staff can help you determine if cellular therapy may be right for you.